Stonehenge road tunnel: Context

+The A303 passes just south of Stonehenge, and at the time of the 1999 report the A344 passed just to the north.
+A pedestrian tunnel under the A344 linked the Stonehenge visitor centre to the site.

 History

 1995 proposal

 In 1995 it was proposed to build a tunnel for the A303 underneath the World Heritage Site.
 A conference agreed on a 2.5-mile (4 km) bored tunnel; however, the government instead proposed a cut and cover tunnel, with plans being published in 1999.
 These plans were criticised by the National Trust, Transport 2000 and others who expressed concern that it would cause damage to archaeological remains along the route, destroy ancient sites and not achieve an improvement in the landscape.

 In 2002, new plans for a bored tunnel of 1.3 miles (2.1 km) were announced by the Secretary of State for Transport as part of a 7.7-mile (12.5 km) plan to upgrade the A303 to dual carriageway status, with the tunnel estimated to cost £183 million.
 This proposal brought further protests from the National Trust, English Heritage, UNESCO, CPRE, the Council for British Archaeology and local groups as the tunnel approach cutting would cut in two a prehistoric track way between Stonehenge and a nearby river.
 These groups are calling for a tunnel at least 2.9 km long, which would, while being sited within the world heritage site, clear most of the known major artefacts, claiming that if the government goes ahead with the 2.1 km tunnel there may never be another chance to remove the road from the site completely.

 In 2004 a public enquiry required under the Highways Act 1980 was conducted by a planning inspector, Michael Ellison.
 His enquiry agreed that the government proposals were adequate.
 The report stated: